dockstore/dockstore-support/tooltester/README.md

 that for some `WDL` workflows, we are unable to gather metrics that rely on Cloudwatch (such as CPU usage), but we can still gather their end state and run time.
 It is not entirely known as to why some `WDL` workflows do not create ECS tasks, but it is always consistent (ie. if a `WDL` workflow doesn't create an ECS task on one run, it will never create an ECS task, and vice versa).
 - Any file referenced in a `WDL` workflow **must** have an `S3` address.
+- You will want to set your aws credentials both as environment variables and in the file `~/.aws/credentials`.
+You can obtain these credentials using [this tutorial](https://wiki.oicr.on.ca/display/DOC/Access+AWS+CLI+with+MFA).